phtamas/yii2-imageprocessor/doc/transformations.md

 #### $only
 When to resize image depending on its original size.

-* (string) up: Image will only be resized when it's smaller than the given width and/or height.
+* `(string) up`: Image will only be resized when it's smaller than the given width and/or height.
-* (string) down: Image will only be resized when it's larger than the given width and/or height.
+* `(string) down`: Image will only be resized when it's larger than the given width and/or height.
-* null/omitted: Image will always be resized regardless of its original size.
+* `null/omitted`: Image will always be resized regardless of its original size.

 ```php
 // Only if larger